William Robinson (architect)

 Sir William Robinson PC(I) (May 1644 – October 1712) was a British architect, military engineer and politician.
 He held several posts in the Dublin Castle administration, including as Surveyor General of Ireland from 1671 until 1700.
-He was an influential figure in the development of classical architecture in Ireland, designing many buildings in the English Baroque-style, particularly in Dublin.
+He was an influential figure in the development of classical architecture in Ireland, designing many buildings in the English Baroque style, particularly in Dublin.
+Towards the end of his life, Robinson was implicated in several financial scandals.